...

 Edges of a Part

 It is advisable to round off all corners of your product’s design to prevent risks of accidents during inspection and handling.
 However, the chamfer’s sharp edges make it unsuitable for your product’s edges as it is likely to cause hazards while using.
-Therefore, you may want to use a fillet in such a situation.
+Therefore, you may want to use a fillet vs chamfer in such a situation.

 Aesthetic

 Fillet engineering blends the intersecting point of two surfaces to create an appealing and ergonomic design.
 Add fillets across the edges of your product if it requires an aesthetically appealing exterior design.
 However, it would be best to consider the radius size to avoid errors.
-The fillet design improves with a higher radius because a high-radius fillet relieves stress better.
+The fillet vs chamfer design improves with a higher radius because a high-radius fillet relieves stress better.

 On the Hole